 But it takes a lot of time and the next day isn’t fun either.
 Maybe 84k?
 Two marathons back to back seem like a much more realistic plan.

 I set a lower limit for myself.
-63.3 kilometers of 1.5 marathons.
-That would be 3 laps in that ultra-run.
+63.3 kilometers or 1.5 marathons.
+That would be 3 laps in Laulasmaa ultra-run.

-I didn’t put much more thought into the planning and figured that the result would be somewhere between 63.3 and 84.4 kilometers (1.5 to 2 marathons).
+I didn’t put much more thought into the planning.
+I figured the result would be somewhere between 63.3 and 84.4 kilometers (1.5 to 2 marathons).
 Then I can say that I have run a legit ultra marathon distance.

 As I had everything figured out, I signed up for the race a week before the event.
 Probably the last runner to sign up.

-Just to give it a little bit of context about my fitness level: I ran a marathon 6 weeks before this event in 3:35:09 and another marathon 6 weeks after my first ultra-marathon in 3:18:54.
+Just to give you a bit of context about my fitness level.
+I ran a marathon 6 weeks earlier in 3:35:09.
+6 weeks after my first ultra-marathon I ran another marathon in 3:18:54.

 Ultra-running training for my first ultra-marathon

-I didn’t have any ultramarathon training or do anything differently from my regular routine.
+I didn’t have any ultramarathon training or do anything different from my regular routine.